Father of molested girls lunges at disgraced USA Gymnastics doctor in court

 Following the recess in Friday’s proceedings, the judge declined to cite Margraves for contempt of court.

-“There is no way that this court is going to issue any type of punishment, given the circumstances of this case,” Cunningham said.
-“My heart does go out to you and your family for what has happened to you.”
+”There is no way that this court is going to issue any type of punishment, given the circumstances of this case,“ Cunningham said.”

 Social media users expressed near universal support for Margraves.